cbigler/dashboard/src/components/explore-space-detail-foot-traffic-card/README.md

 that manages all of its own state and data fetching.

 ## Component Props
-- `space: DensitySpace` - The space to fetch data from to display in the chart.
+- `space: CoreSpace` - The space to fetch data from to display in the chart.